kennyhei/kotipizza-delivery-price-bot/README.md

 ## TODO

 - New command(s):
-    - /setaddress(?) - User can set address so that bot doesn't need to ask it again in /start, /poll and /price commands
+    - `/setaddress` - User can set address so that bot doesn't need to ask it again in /start, /poll and /price commands
-    - /setprice(?) - User can set maximum price for the delivery
+    - `/setprice` - User can set maximum price for the delivery
-    - /config - Show set address and max price
+    - `/config` - Show set address and max price
     - NOTE: These are helpful only if user info is not cleared from memory after (any) command has been executed
 - Show prices of all nearby restaurants
-- Don't ask address again in /start, /poll if it's found in the memory
+- Don't ask address again in `/start`, `/poll` etc. if it's found in the memory
 - Better texts
+- Don't use splinter, instead make GET request to Kotipizza's nearby restaurants API
+    - Use Google Maps geocoder for converting address to coordinates first (https://developers.google.com/maps/documentation/geocoding/overview?csw=1)